 Cell phones or any other electronic devices are not allowed in the school.

-Students bring cell phones or other electronic devices to school must check them in at the front desk.
+Students bringing cell phones or other electronic devices to school must check them in at the front desk.
+Includint headphones.
+The devices will be locked away until the end of the day.
+At the end of the day or when a student is being checked out of school the phones will be returned.

-If Cell phones and electronic devices are found to be in the school, they will be confiscated and returned only to the student's parent/ guardians.
-Students repeatedly violating this school policy will serve Wednesday, 7:00 a.m. detention.

-Every classroom in the school (one per classroom) has a phone and students may ask permission to use one of them or the one in the front office.
-If there are extenuating circumstances and you think your student needs to have a cell phone, please contact the Head of School
+If Cell phones and electronic devices are found to be in the school, they will be confiscated and returned only to the student's parents or guardians.
+Students repeatedly violating this school policy will serve lunch detention.
+Students may ask permission to use the phone at the front office.
+If there are extenuating circumstances and you think your student needs to have a cell phone, please contact the Head of School.